palantir/conjure/docs/rfc/007-endpoint-errors.md

 ## Proposal

-This proposal should be viewed in two distinct parts - declared (and handled) exceptions on Conjure endpoints, and the language implementations of such a feature.
+This proposal should be viewed in two distinct parts - declared (and handled) exceptions on Conjure endpoints, and the possible language implementations of such a feature.

 ### Intent